-Scoville Heat Units are the widely-accepted unit of heat measurement for chili peppers.
+Scoville Heat Units are the widely accepted unit of heat measurement for chili peppers.
 The scale, invented by Wilbur Scoville, has been around for over a hundred years.
 Each unit represents one dilution.
 If you extract pure chili oil from the Carolina Reaper, it would take an average of 1,641,000 dilutions of sugar water until you could no longer detect any heat.

 Carolina Reaper Characteristics